 “I guess we just need to carry on.
 His inspiration remains.”

-We left it at that.
-Jake promised to perform at the funeral.
-I hoped we would see each other again.
+We leave it at that.
+Jake promises to perform at the funeral.
+I hope to see him again.

-I was so pleased to be asked to officiate the funeral.
-Cardinal Manning would do the beatification ceremony at the Cathedral of Saint Vibiana downtown on Sunday.
-I knew my gay parishioners and Tim’s many gay friends attending my service at St Viktor would upset the Church hierarchy if they came en masse to the Cathedral.
+I am pleased to officiate the funeral.
+Cardinal Manning will do the beatification ceremony at the Cathedral of Saint Vibiana downtown on Sunday.
+I know my gay parishioners and Tim’s many gay friends attending my service at St Viktor would upset the Church hierarchy if they came en masse to the Cathedral.
 ‘Separate but equal’ may seem like progress for the Church, but it exposes the hypocrisy of its ‘Love the sinner, hate the sin’ philosophy.
-I had to promise not to mention the gay issue.
+I promise not to mention the gay issue.
 I would be happy to talk about how happy and gay (in the old definition) Tim was.
-Tim’s reluctance to embrace his role as potential saint was understandable, if he was being forced to ascend into a heaven in which his kind was not welcome.
+Tim’s reluctance to embrace his role as potential saint is understandable, if he is forced to ascend into a heaven in which his kind are not welcome.
 How I had become the advocate for gay Catholics seemed so ironic.
-I had believed the Church had sent to me to West Hollywood as punishment for being so straight.
-As I wrote Tim’s homily, I emphasized how important it was for Tim to bring people back or for the first time to the Church’s mission of Christ’s love for everyone.
-His Baptist ways of proselytizing through the Holy Spirit was controversial but he never wavered in his faith.
-He embraced the ecumenical spirit that even the Church was starting to come around to.
-Only recently was it okay to not hate Jews for murdering Christ.
-I had always felt it was hypocritical to hate Jews when Jesus was Jewish and the Romans were the ones who crucified him.
+I believe the Church sent me to West Hollywood as punishment for being so straight.
+As I write Tim’s homily, I emphasize how important it was for Tim to bring people back or for the first time to the Church’s mission of Christ’s love for everyone.
+His Baptist ways of proselytizing through the Holy Spirit is controversial but he never wavered in his faith.
+He embraced the ecumenical spirit that even the Church is starting to come around to embrace.
+Only recently is it okay to not hate Jews for murdering Christ.
+I always felt it was hypocritical to hate Jews when Jesus was Jewish and the Romans were the ones who crucified him.
 Maybe the Roman Catholic Church stole Jesus from the Jews.

-After the first draft, I asked Father Frank to review it and make suggestions.
+After the first draft, I ask Father Frank to review it and make suggestions.

 “I promised not to mention it specifically.
-I tried to say he embraced all the good qualities I see in my gay parishioners.”
+I try to say he embraced all the good qualities I see in my gay parishioners.”